 16. Sample up to three Olive Garden wines for free.

 You’re allowed to sample up to three Olive Garden wines for no extra charge.

 These samples tend to be generous, about a 3-ounce pour, so if your server doesn’t automatically offer to let you sample wines, just ask!

 17. Make your own Olive Garden salad using Olive Garden dressings.

 If you’re making some of the authentic Olive Garden recipes, you can totally buy the actual salad dressing, cheeses, and Italian seasonings used in the restaurants.

-At only $3.78 a bottle, you can make your own Olive Garden salad without paying $6.79.
+Most major retailers like Walmart and Target now carry Olive Garden products.
+At only $4.18 a bottle, you can make your own Olive Garden salad without paying $6.99.

 There are also some clever substitutions you can use to get menu items most people don’t know are possible.